-This report for the first year of the 2015–2016 legislative session focuses on California legislators’ floor votes on California Chamber of Commerce priority bills.
+This report for the second year of the 2015–2016 legislative session focuses on California legislators’ floor votes on California Chamber of Commerce priority bills.

-To help readers assess legislators’ vote records, the charts group bills into six areas: education, environmental regulation, health care costs, labor costs, legal costs, and workers’ compensation.
+To help readers assess legislators’ vote records, the charts group bills into seven areas: education, environmental regulation, health care costs, labor and employment, legal reform and protection, water supply and quality, and workers’ compensation.

 No vote record can tell the entire story of a legislator’s attitude and actions on issues of importance to business.
 To fully evaluate your legislative representative, consult the legislative journals and examine your legislator’s votes in committee and on floor issues.